 Special Interest Groups

-Our community network, creating a safe space for peer support, lies at the heart of Institute of Regulation.
+Our community network, creating a safe space for peer support, lies at the heart of the Institute of Regulation.

-Institute of Regulation special interest groups cover core strategic and operational areas:
+Institute of Regulation Special Interest Groups cover core strategic and operational areas:

 Led by Mike Farrington (Deputy Director for Technology, Ofsted), and Nic Granger (Chief Information & Financial Officer, North Sea Transition Authority) recent sessions have focused on Artificial Intelligence and the relationship between regulators and central government.